danielharrell/SumLect2015/Lost_Idea_LA.md

 > crisis, liberal education can reaffirm its relevance and
 > purposes.

-To my mind, this is better than a headline.
-But what makes it better, I think, is that it describes a threat to liberal education that cannot be simply escaped or opposed.
+To my mind, this is better than a headline, and even compelling, so far as it goes.
+Not because it is longer than a headline, or more detailed; but because it describes a threat to liberal education that cannot be simply escaped or opposed.
 Which is to say: it describes a threat that is finally internal.
 It is *we* who have been led to undervalue the goals of liberal studies, and *we* who suffer from a still deeper uncertainty and disorientation, since this affects every field of human endeavor.
-But what makes the paragraph compelling, then, also makes it paradoxical, once we reach the final sentence.
+But what makes the paragraph compelling also makes it paradoxical, once we reach the final sentence.
 For if every field of human endeavor suffers from disorientation, then liberal education suffers from it.
 But how, in that case, can it respond at all to the crisis, much less precisely?
 Any response would seem to require orientation, even in the throes of a disorientation having reached the point of crisis.
-Here, then, we see how speaking on behalf of liberal education means distinguishing it from from what threatens it, even when the threat is internal.
-But we are thus forced to talk paradoxically as if liberal education were at once included in yet excluded from the threat.
+Here, then, we see how speaking on behalf of liberal education means distinguishing it from what threatens it, even when the threat is internal.
+But we are thus forced to talk in a kind of paradox: as if liberal education were at once included in yet excluded from the threat.

 How to resolve this paradox?
-That is, how do we talk not just paradoxically, but intelligibly, about liberal education's powers of guidance in a time of disorientation?
+That is, how do we talk not just paradoxically, but intelligibly, about liberal education's powers of guidance in a time of confusion?
+Or more generally, how do we defend liberal education against threats that (put sentence above capturing internality of issue.) a matter not of what
-It is this question that prompts my worry, along with the title of my lecture.
+*others* think or do, but what *we* think or do.
+These are the questions that cause my worry, and prompt the title of my lecture.
+(Mention looking up other search terms to save liberal education.)
 My worry is that we have found a way of talking that we take to be intelligible, but which in truth is unintelligible, and a sign of disorientation in the mistake.
 And what makes it unintelligible, finally, is its having lost the idea of a liberal art.
 Or to put this less
 elliptically: we have found a way of talking on behalf of liberal education, of defending it, that effectively divorces it from any conception of the liberal arts.
 And this divorce has made our defense *seem* sensical, yet *be* nonsensical.

 To accuse us of nonsense is no small charge, of course.
 And there is no case to make for it, I think, that can put it